curtisullerich/wedding/vof.md

 ## Appreciation Time!
 <br>
-We want to dedicate this page to express our deep appreciation for our friends Doug and Olivia.
-They recommended the incredible Valley of Fire State Park in Nevada, and met us there!
+Our friends Doug and Olivia met us for a camping trip at Valley of Fire State Park in November 2024.
+Doug picked the location, which was new to all of us.
+It was amazing.
+I (Curtis) have always loved Doug's photos and photography has always been a big part of our trips together.
+We're both so grateful for another fun camping trip with Doug and Olivia, this time with the camera turned our direction.

-Doug, a talented photographer, took these awesome photos you see on this website, while Olivia’s endless patience was invaluable, helping us every step of the way.
-Below are some behind the scenes highlights from this adventure.
+Here are some behind-the-scenes photos from that weekend.

 <!-- ![Doug and Olivia](/photos/dougandolivia.jpg){width=50 height=30} -->
 <img class="dno-image" src="{{ site.baseurl }}/photos/vof/dougandolivia.jpg"/>